Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Introduction

 \section{Introduction}

-Humans understand the multi-object world in a way that the representations of multiple objects are stored separately in terms of a compositional manner and then combined into the perceived whole \cite[]{johnson2010infants,kahneman1992reviewing,spelke2007core}.
-When it comes to the multi-object scene with multiple viewpoints, humans exhibit intelligence from a higher level in multiple aspects: on the one hand, the specific object is endowed with a complete and accurate representation that captions 3D spatial structures through multi-view perception \cite[]{turnbull1997neuropsychology}, in which case, humans have the ability to reason about the complete objects even when the object is completely occluded from partial viewpoints \cite[]{shepard1971mental}; on the other hand, scenes corresponding to novel viewpoints can be imagined on the basis of the learned implicit rules \cite[]{schacter2012future,beaty2016creative}.
+Humans understand the multi-object world in a compositional manner that the representations of multiple objects are memorized separately and then combined into the perceived whole \cite[]{kahneman1992reviewing,spelke2007core,johnson2010infants}.
+When it comes to the multi-object scene with multiple viewpoints, humans exhibit higher-level intelligence in multiple aspects: On one hand, a certain object is endowed with a canonical representation that depicts its complete 3D shape and appearance through multi-view perception \cite[]{turnbull1997neuropsychology}.
+As a result, humans have the ability to reason about the complete object even when an object is completely occluded from certain viewpoints \cite[]{shepard1971mental}.
+On the other hand, scenes observed from novel viewpoints can be imagined on the basis of the learned implicit rules of perspective \cite[]{schacter2012future,beaty2016creative}.
 Such compositional modeling from multiple viewpoints is the fundamental ingredient for high-level cognitive intelligence.